hashicorp/packer/website/source/docs/builders/hyperv-iso.html.markdown

     the default is 1 cpu.

 -   `disk_size` (integer) - The size, in megabytes, of the hard disk to create for the VM.
-By default, this is 40000 (about 40 GB).
+By default, this is 40 GB.

--   `enable_mac_spoofing` (bool) - If true enable mac spoofing for virtual machine.
+-   `enable_dynamic_memory` (bool) - If true enable dynamic memory for virtual machine.
     This defaults to false.

--   `enable_dynamic_memory` (bool) - If true enable dynamic memory for virtual machine.
+-   `enable_mac_spoofing` (bool) - If true enable mac spoofing for virtual machine.
     This defaults to false.

 -   `enable_secure_boot` (bool) - If true enable secure boot for virtual machine.